energy + hardware

 building a solar-powered battery pack for backpacking

-As a high schooler in public forum debate I argued the merits of carbon credits.
+As a high schooler, I debated the merits of a carbon tax.
 At Duke, I studied policy and sat on the University’s Climate Commitment Advisory Council (CCAC) as student body president.
-At McKinsey I worked with HVAC efficiency climate tech startup Sealed while helping scale the InNYC Startup Accelerator.
-Today, I’m compelled by energy not just because it’s essential, but because it’s hard.
+At McKinsey I worked with HVAC efficiency climate tech startup Sealed while helping to scale the InNYC Startup Accelerator.
+Today, I’m compelled by energy because it’s both essential and hard.

 Link here [WIP].

-I’m building a visual exploration of the energy stack, from generation to distribution.
-It covers 6 clean power generation sources (solar, wind, hydro, geothermal, biomass, nuclear) + storage (batteries) + DERs (distributed energy resources), interconnection, transmission lines, substations, distribution lines, and delivery to end users, like you and me.
+A visual exploration of the energy stack, from generation to distribution.
+Covering 6 clean power generation sources (solar, wind, hydro, geothermal, biomass, nuclear) + storage (batteries) + DERs (distributed energy resources), interconnection, transmission lines, substations, distribution lines, and delivery to end users, like you and me.

 I built from scratch a solar-powered battery pack to charge my electronics with for my July 2025 backpacking trip to Banff.
 It was my first ever hardware project.
 With Claude’s help, it only took me ~3 days.